 Add olive oil and the rest of the pancetta to hot oil.
 Saute until pancetta is beginning to brown, 1 to 2 minutes.
 Reduce heat to medium.
 Add butter (the portion for the asparagus) and asparagus to pancetta.
 Cook, turning asparagus every couple minutes until asparagus is cooked through, 6 to 10 minutes (depending on thickness of spears).

 Squeeze a couple lemon wedges over chicken and asparagus (serve remaining lemon wedges with the finished dish).
 Taste and season both dishes with some salt and pepper.

-Serve chicken over rice with asparagus on the side.
+Serve chicken over cauliflower rice with asparagus on the side.
+(If you made double the cauliflower rice, remember to reserve half for Wednesday.)
 Enjoy!